JTSDK/jtsdk64-tools/docs/setup/buildconfig.md

 </figure>

 !!! note
     What one uses for CPU count is entirely up to the them.
 Just know, the more threads you use, the faster build times will be.
 Most are using a Virtual Machine, and in doing so, they use all the cores they've allocated in the VM.
-The optins are `All`, `Half`, or `Solo`.
+The options are `All`, `Half`, or `Solo`.
 For the remainder of options, there is only `Yes` or `No` available.

 Set the following options: